Search results for

 Price: $17.99

-McPro24fps is one of the most powerful video camera apps on mobile.
-It has a variety of features, including some pro-level stuff like recording in 10-bit video and HLG.
+McPro24fps is one of the most potent video camera apps on mobile.
+It has various features, including pro-level stuff like recording in 10-bit video and HLG.
 Some other features include LUT readouts, focus peaking, metadata, and more.
-Your phone has to support some of these features in order to use them, but otherwise, this is about as good as it gets for video.
-The only real con against it is that it’s fairly difficult to use at first until you get used to how everything works.
+Your phone has to support some of these features to use them, but otherwise, this is about as good as it gets for video.
+The only real con against it is that it’s pretty tricky until you get used to everything.
 It’s also relatively expensive, but good things don’t come cheap.

 Open Camera